Electoral district of Toongabbie

 Toongabbie was an electoral district of the Legislative Assembly in the Australian state of New South Wales, created at the 2004 redistribution of electoral districts largely replacing the abolished district of Wentworthville.
 It was contested for the first time in the 2007 general election and abolished in the 2013 redistribution, largely replaced by Seven Hills.
-Its only member was the former Premier of New South Wales Nathan Rees from the Labor Party.
+Its only member was a former Premier of New South Wales, Nathan Rees from the Labor Party.